 The 'portrayal of e-Navigation information onboard ships or ashore does not necessarily have to be identical.'
 However, there is benefit to all users if information is displayed in a consistent and unambiguous manner.
 This includes the use of standard symbology, icons, and colour schemes as to be defined in IHO GI Registry (S-100 Registry).

 Displaying too much supplemental information can obscure critical information or lead to confusion.
 As such users should be able to determine the volume or types of non-critical information on the display for their operating tasks and navigational decision making processes.

+The portrayal should allow a user to control the system, input data and take action efficiently.

+Where possible, the portrayal should indicate invalid and erroneous user input.

+The portrayal should be able to display and log significant events.

+The portrayal should support the playback of recorded data.

 Examples of portrayal